omair-660/omair-660/README.md

 👋 Hi, I’m @omair-660
-👀 I’m interested in front-end development, web design, and creating educational platforms 🌱 I’m currently learning advanced JavaScript concepts and React with Tailwind CSS 💞️ I’m looking to collaborate on web development projects, especially those involving educational tools or creative front-end work
+👀 I’m interested in front-end development, web design, and creating educational platforms 🌱 I’m currently learning advanced JavaScript concepts and React with Tailwind CSS or Bootstrap 💞️ I’m looking to collaborate on web development projects, especially those involving educational tools or creative front-end work
-📫 How to reach me: LinkedIn or via email at mohamedomair82@gmail.com 😄 Pronouns: He/Him
+📫 How to reach me: LinkedIn or via email at elrosyomair@gmail.com 😄 Pronouns: He/Him
 ⚡ Fun fact: I’m passionate about combining tech with education, and I love palestine.